electerious/Ackee/docs/FAQ.md

 - User visits three pages of a domain => The count of each page increases by one
 - User reloads the same page two times => The count of the page increases by three (initial visit + first reload + second reload)

+### Pages > Recent pages

+The last 25 page visits of the last 7 days.
+Sorted by time.

 ### Referrers > Top referrers

 The top 25 pages from which your visitors have come in the last 7 days.
 Sorted by popularity.